The Spelunker from Spelunky, being kind of an Indiana Jones expy hates snakes, too. Doesn't really seem to stop him, though.

 Artix, normally fearless paladin extraordinaire in AdventureQuest Worlds, is utterly terrified of the color pink (which Beleen mercilessly teases him about).

 All dwarves in Dragon Age (apart from those born on the surface, obviously) tend to have some fear of the sky (possibly Agrophobia?) due to the vast majority of them living in underground cities.
 They fear that going to the surface will not only make them lose their 'stone sense', but that they will fall up into the sky.
 Of the three dwarves you can recruit, one is a surfacer anyway, and the other two overcome their discomfort fairly quickly.
-Anders the mage appears to have claustrophobia, given his comments whenever you venture to the Deep Roads in the Awakening expansion (and in Dragon Age 2).
+Anders the mage appears to have claustrophobia, given his comments whenever you venture to the Deep Roads in Dragon Age: Origins – Awakening and Dragon Age II.
 There are also plenty of people who are terrified of mages/magic/demons, and of those, plenty are justified.

 In Ib, Garry is utterly freaked out by all the blue dolls.
 Can't blame him considering one of them stalked him down a hallway and there was another time where a whole bunch of them captured him and forced him to play a game with them, but he found them disturbing even before any of them did anything.